munnellg/SpellChecker/README.md

 The total runtime and accuracy for the application on each of the spell checker datasets is reported below.
 The run times are extremely approximate as they include the time taken to build the dictionary and the time to check if a query term is "known".

 The evaluation was performed using a case insensitive dictionary.
+Execution time was computed using the Linux `time` utility.

 ### aspell
 ```